Descriptive complexity for neural networks via Boolean networks: Descriptive complexity for general neural networks

 \section{Descriptive complexity for general neural networks}

-In this section, we establish connections between Boolean network logic and neural networks.
-Informally, we define a general neural network as a weighted directed graph (with any topology) operating on floating-point numbers in some system $S$.
+In this section, we establish connections between Boolean network logic and neural networks, see Theorems \ref{NN_to_BNL} and \ref{BNL_to_NN}.
+Informally, we define a general neural network as an edge-weighted directed graph (with any topology) operating on floating-point numbers in some floating-point format.
 Each node receives either a fixed initial value or an input as its first activation value.
-In each communication round a node sends its activation value to its neighbours and calculates a new activation value as follows.
-Each node multiplies the activation values of its neighbours with associated weights, adds them together with a node-specific bias and feeds the result into a node-specific activation function.
-Note that floating-point systems are bounded, and the input space of a neural network is thus finite.
+In each communication round, each node sends its activation value to its out-neighbours and calculates a new activation value as follows.
+Each node multiplies the incoming activation values from its in-neighbours with associated weights, adds them all together along with a node-specific bias and feeds the result into a node-specific activation function.
+Note that floating-point formats are bounded, and the input space of a neural network is thus finite, but the obtained translations are not trivial to obtain as we care about the size and time complexities.